ziwei531/anime-list-website/README.md

-# Anime List Application (similar to Anilist and Myanimelist)
+# A Simple Anime List Application

 ## Progress: Still In Progress